kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## My EFI

-**Note:** My EFI Folder was made to work on "old" versions of Clover.
-By old I mean the **r4972** version, _maximum_.
-Why?
-Apparently, Clover recently changed their folders structure.
-Therefore, if you install any (new) Clover version, you might need to adjust manually where kexts files are going, my EFI Folder won't work OOTB.
-Since this repo is for Mojave for the time being, there is no need to use a recent Clover version.
-A different repo/branch will be made for Catalina with an updated Clover installation and structure.
+* **Clover version**: v2.5k r5070
+* **UEFI Drivers** (now located in `EFI/Clover/drivers/UEFI`):
+    - ApfsDriverLoader.efi
+    - AptioMemoryFix.efi
+    - HFSPlus.efi
+* Kexts (in `EFI/Clover/kexts/Other`):
+    - AppleALC.kext
+    - IntelMausiEthernet.kext
+    - Lilu.kext
+    - SMCProcessor.kext
+    - SMCSuperIO.kext
+    - USBInjectAll.kext
+    - VirtualSMC.kext
+    - WhateverGreen.kext

 if you use my EFI folder & BIOS Settings, there are two things you need to do.
-First, you need to generate by yourself your serials and put them in your `config.plist`.
+First, you need to generate by yourself your serials and put them in the `config.plist`.
 You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked.
 I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6).

 Secondly, I switched from using the USB Port limit patch to a custom SSDT.
 You can find my template file and the compiled `SSDT-UIAC.aml` file in the [SSDT Folder](SSDT).
 In my case, I decided to disable every port that are considered on the "front" as I only use the USB Ports on the back of the motherboard.